-To follow up on my previous post on calcium supplementation, this post will be on the effect that vitamin D supplementation has on fractures risk.
 The majority of our vitamin D comes from the sun and a small amount comes from our diet.
-Surprisingly, even though Australia is known for its sunny weather, approximately one third of Australians are deficient in vitamin D.
+Surprisingly, even though Australia is known for its sunny weather, approximately one-third of Australians are deficient in vitamin D.

-When people are severely deficient in vitamin D prior to supplementation, there was a reduction in the risk of fractures [5-7].
-This is likely related to the increase in bone mineral density combined with the increase in muscle strength associated with reversing vitamin D deficiency, which should contribute to reducing falls risk.
+When people are severely deficient in vitamin D prior to supplementation, there appears to be a reduction in the risk of fractures.
+This is likely related to the increase in bone mineral density.
+There is also increases in muscle strength associated with reversing vitamin D deficiency which should contribute to reducing falls risk too.

-While the general population should not supplement vitamin D to reduce the risk of fractures, the evidence was clear that people who are deficient will benefit from increasing their levels of vitamin D, whether through supplementation, diet or sunlight.
+While the general population probably should not worry about supplementing vitamin D to reduce the risk of fractures.
+But the evidence is clear that people who are deficient will benefit from increasing their levels of vitamin D. This could be through supplements, diet or sunlight.

 Vitamin D does not appear in many foods naturally, but there are plenty of foods which are commonly fortified with it.
-Foods high in vitamin D include salmon, egg yolks, milk, cheese, bread and fortified cereals.
+Foods sources of vitamin D include salmon, egg yolks, milk, cheese, bread and fortified cereals.

 While calcium is vital for reducing the risk of fractures, it is also clear that avoiding a vitamin D deficiency is important.